dhamaniasad/cytev2/README.md

 ## Development

+Happy to accept PRs related to any of the following

 ### Issues

 - Searching results in some episodes without interval highlighting (Pretty sure this was due to low confidence tags being saved; pending validation)
-- Re-enable app sandbox which is disabled to allow file tracking; [instead should request document permissions](https://stackoverflow.com/a/70972475)
+- App sandbox is disabled to allow file tracking; [instead should request document permissions](https://stackoverflow.com/a/70972475)
 - Timeline slider not updating while video playing (timeJumped notification not sent until pause)
 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
-- Multithreaded analysis of search results to smooth out scrolling
-- Set scroll to top when filter changes
+- Scrolling lags while loading videos/processing vision

 ### Refactor